 Sharing success stories or positive reviews can be an effective way to show people that you’re trustworthy and able to get the job the done.
 It may seem anecdotal, but potential clients love to see others, just like them, get what they were looking for by working with your business.

-You can create videos, like this one or even this one, and share them on your social media.
+You can create videos and share them on your social media.
 It’s also advisable that you collect reviews from people and have a whole page dedicated for positive feedback from your clients.
 You never know if reading the perfect review will be the tipping point for a client to work with you.

 If you’re an adoption lawyer, agency, counselor, or facilitator, talk to your clients and don’t be shy about asking them to say a few nice things about your business.
 If you’ve done a job well, chances are they’ll be more than happy to let others know (especially since their review may be the thing that helps another client get the help they need to build their family).